mindfulness-at-the-computer/mindfulness-at-the-computer/docs/tech-architecture.md

 ## Dependencies

-### Python 3.5
+### Python 3

-We are not using any special features so probably it would be possible to run the application from source using any Python 3.x version
+At the time of writing we are using Python 3.6

 ### Qt and PyQt 5.9